Tushar-goyal-25/DoMore/README.md

 **License**

-This project is licensed under the License Name: link to license.
+This project is licensed under the License Name: MIT